 Students are allowed to bring cell phones and/or Smart watches to school if they need to be in contact with their guardians before or after school.
 However, cell phones, watches and airpods may not be kept on the student's person.
-They must be in a backpack or jacket with the volume turned off.
+Phones and watches will be collected by the student's teacher at the start of every day, kept secure during the day and returned to students at dismissal.
+Cell phones and watches that are not turned in will be confiscated and returned the next school day.
+A second offense will result in the student being required to keep their phone, watch or airpods at home for a week.
 Please note: the school is not liable/responsible for damaged, lost or stolen cell phones!